Study Abroad (Psychology)

 Psychology and Health

-You'll study health psychology, which is the application of psychology to the many social and clinical factors surrounding health, illness and health-related behaviours.
-The functioning of health care systems, such as the National Health Service, is also considered.
+Study the application of psychology to social and clinical factors surrounding health, illness and health-related behaviours.
+You'll consider the function of health care systems like the NHS.

-Explore the effects of brain lesions and neurological diseases on cognition and behaviour.
-You will be taught on the major neurological deficits and syndromes found with central nervous system malfunctions including their assessment and treatment.
+Explore how brain lesions and neurological diseases affect cognition and behaviour.
+You'll study the major neurological deficits and syndromes found with central nervous system malfunctions.

 Learn about the psychological origins of crime, how psychology can inform crime detection and what psychologists can do to reduce offending.